M3analytics/alx-low_level_programming/README.md

-This repository holds directories about the C programming language.
+This is a repository which holds directories about the C programming language.